Historical Background

 The payer has an obligation to inform the court of any change in relation to employment and identity.
 The new employer must inform the court if he knows that such an order exists.

-An application can be made to vary or release an attachment of earnings order by either spouse or the District Court Office.
+An application can be made to vary or release an attachment of earnings order by either spouse to the District Court Office.
 An employer must comply with the terms of the order within 10 days of notice.
 It is an offence to give false or misleading information.

 There is a procedure under the Enforcement of Court Order Acts by which a judge may direct enforcement by distress.
 This involves the physical seizure and sale of goods.

 A paying spouse may be subject to imprisonment under the Enforcement of Court Orders Act for failing to make maintenance payments due.
-The original was found unconstitutional in part.
-This lead to the provision of legal aid and much more rigorous procedures so, as to protect a person from possible imprisonment without due process.
+The original was found unconstitutional in part. Â This lead to the provision of legal aid and much more rigorous procedures so, as to protect a person from possible imprisonment without due process.

-UK Cross-BOrder
+UK Cross-Border

 The general principle is that the courts recognise the decision of Foreign Courts.
 The practicality of enforcement may be difficult.